11 Shopping Secrets You Should Follow on Black Friday

 4. Go for ‘Rolling Deals’

 Many stores have “rolling deals,” like you’ll see one slate of specials at 5 a.m., another at 8 a.m. and another one at 10 a.m.
-Also there are many stores that offer international shipping nowadays which also can be looked for such deals.
+Also, many stores offer international shipping nowadays which also can be looked for such deals.

-One major chain leading the way is US giant Target , which has revealed it plans to start the Black Friday discounts early.
+One major chain leading the way is US giant Target, which has revealed its plans to start the Black Friday discounts early.
 Last year the brand rolled out deals nearly two weeks ahead of Black Friday.
-This year the retailer will again release early deals, and is offering US based shoppers $10 off a $50 spend on selected product category each week from mid-November and also benefit from free shipping on all orders from Target.
+This year the retailer will again release early deals and is offering US-based shoppers $10 off a $50 spend on selected product categories each week from mid-November and also benefit from free shipping on all orders from Target.

 5. It is not necessary to shop on Friday only

 Although it has become a ritual to shop only on Black Friday there is no rigid rule to it.
 You might be able to score a bargain even on Wednesday night, as many stores set up their discounts before Friday.
-This is because some stores, look forward to draw shoppers earlier, offering deep discounts well in advance of Black Friday.
+This is because some stores look forward to drawing shoppers earlier, offering deep discounts well in advance of Black Friday.

 6. Shop in groups with families and friends